Intelligent Links

 Fields of a recipient (also called a portal) are fields that are specific to that recipient.
 Depending on how you use Flywire, you might know them under the names dynamic fields, custom fields, or student fields.

+These fields are defined when the recipient (portal) is set up by Flywire.
 Typically, these are fields your own system needs to be able to process and reconcile the payment.
-While some fields are common across many recipients, others are unique to yours.

 Guide for pre-filling dynamic fields